Supreme Court of New Jersey: Constitutional law

 The principle of judicial review in New Jersey was the result of then Chief Justice David Brearley's opinion in Holmes v.
-Walton (1779 or 1780).
+Walton (argued 1779, decided 1780).
 While the case was decided against the plaintiff, the court's consideration of the matter asserted its ability to determine constitutionality.
 This was followed by the federal Supreme Court's case of Marbury v.
 Madison.

 In State v.
 Post and State v.
 Van Beuren 20 N.J.L.
 368, decided together, the constitutionality of slavery in the state was challenged on the grounds that the first article of the first section of the newly passed (1844) state constitution ("All men are by nature free and independent...") precluded it.
 The court by two to one (with one absence), rejected this stating that "the constitution has not ... abolished slavery."
 Slavery was abolished nationwide by the Thirteenth Amendment to the United States Constitution in 1865.